This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Shoe Bins

 A cluttered closet floor is always an off-putting image.
-Luckily for you, I have some tricks up my sleeve that is sure to be of use.
+Luckily for you, I have some shoe storage ideas that are sure to be of use.

 Shoe Bins.
 Clear containers in which you can put your shoes.
 It prevents clutter, and the clear surface also enables transparency.
 You can purchase a similar bin for socks too, in case you’re running short of available drawers.

 Shoe pegs are also very useful when it comes to the department of shoe organization.
 You can line said pegs along the bottom of the closet and hang up your shoes from the pegs.

 3. Bath Supplies